jchenek/MGBK/README.md

 Step 1. trim and assembly
 ---------------
 We use trimmomatic and megahit to trim and assemble short-read metagenomic data, respectively.
+(Scripts for long sequencing & NGS hybrid assembly are coming soon)

 - `coassembly binning` Run 's1_coassembly_binning_trim_and_coassembly_PE_megahit.pl' to trim and assemble.
 ```sh